dtuma/processdash/processdash/README-build.txt

      the final, distributable "jar" file.

-   * Due to differences in the way ant and Eclipse build the project, ant will be compiling files into a subdirectory called "bin" and Eclipse will be compiling into a subdirectory called "bin2".
+   * Due to differences in the way ant and Eclipse build the project, ant will be compiling files into a subdirectory called "antbin" and Eclipse will be compiling into a subdirectory called "bin".
      This is normal.
 Don't try to switch it back, or Eclipse will spend a lot of time thrashing each time files in its output directory are changed by ant.